nablarch/nablarch-document/en/migration/index.rst

 Details of migration steps
 =========================================================================

-In this section will explain in detail each of the migration steps required when upgrading a Nablarch 5 project to Nablarch 6.
+In this section will explain in detail each of the migration steps required when migration a Nablarch 5 project to Nablarch 6.

-In order to make it easier to imagine the specific modifications, here we will use the case of upgrading Nablarch 5's `nablarch-example-web (external site) <https://github.com/nablarch/nablarch-example-web>`_ to Nablarch 6 as an example.
 Depending on the project, unnecessary steps may be included, but in that case, select and read as appropriate (for example, :ref:`waitt-to-jetty` and :ref:`update-ntf-jetty` are steps specific to web projects, so there is no problem in skipping them in batch projects).

 .. tip::
-    The 5 series code of nablarch-example-web can be obtained by switching to the ``5uXX`` tag.
-    A list of tags can be found at `here (external site) <https://github.com/nablarch/nablarch-example-web/tags>`_.
+    You can get the Nablarch 6 code by switching to ``v6-master`` branch.
+    (Currently, the 5 series code is published in ``master`` branch, and the 6 series code is released in ``v6-master`` branch.)

 --------------------------------------------------------------------
 Nablarch version upgrade
 --------------------------------------------------------------------

-The version of each module that makes up Nablarch is managed by bom, so you can upgrade Nablarch by changing the version of bom.
+The version of each module that makes up Nablarch is managed by BOM, so you can upgrade Nablarch by changing the version of BOM.
-Change ``<version>`` to 6 in ``pom.xml`` where Nablarch's bom is loaded, as shown below.
+Change ``<version>`` in ``pom.xml`` where Nablarch's BOM is loaded, as shown below.

 .. code-block:: xml